 Another study by the World Bank found that there is an increasing involvement of Kenyan banks in the SME segment.
 The report says the total SME lending portfolio in December 2013 stood at3.84 billion, representing 23.4% of the banks’ total loan portfolios.

 Pezesha therefore has an uphill task ahead to attract local peer to SME investors and institutional investors to see it grow and expand into all these markets in Africa and Asia.
-Apart form finances, discipline and integrity matters a lot in building and growing such an enterprise and Pezesha should not associate itself with PesaZetu where Moraa was a co-founder and country manager lest PesaZetu’s ghosts come to haunt it.
+Apart form finances, discipline and integrity matters a lot in building and growing such an enterprise and Pezesha should not associate itself with PesaZetu where Moraa was a country manager lest PesaZetu’s ghosts come to haunt it.